 - Send us a message if you want to take part in it this year and help spread the word.

 Mental health: it’s the way your thoughts, feelings, and behaviors affect your life.
 Having good mental health helps you make better decisions and deal with daily stressors at home, at work, and in your family.
 Sometimes, you may need help from a professional to take care of your mental health, especially if feelings or problems seem beyond your control.

-Some facts about mental health to get you started
+Some facts about health

-- One in four Americans experiences a mental health disorder every year, according to the National Institutes of Mental Health.
+One in four Americans experiences a mental health disorder every year, according to the National Institutes of Mental Health.

-- Chronic stress can affect both our physical and psychological well-being by causing a variety of problems including anxiety, insomnia, muscle pain, high blood pressure and a weakened immune system.
+Chronic stress can affect both our physical and psychological well-being by causing a variety of problems including anxiety, insomnia, muscle pain, high blood pressure and a weakened immune system.